mapbox/node-fontnik/README.md

 npm install
 ```

-However other platforms will fall back to a source compile: see [building from source](#building-from-source) for details.
+However, other platforms will fall back to a source compile: see [building from source](#building-from-source) for details.

 ## Building from source